tomwebb644/Robotic-Arm-Control/ReadMe.txt

 To exit the code, make the terminal running the 'Move_Arm_with_GUI.py' script and press ctrl+C.

 Alternatively, you can run 'Move_Arm_with_text.py' in place of 'Move_Arm_with_GUI.py' to choose the box by colour and index inside the terminal.

+Recording of this project functioning can be found here: https://drive.google.com/file/d/1gWnTE1fnhlGcHRu585OcNONnjqEIQUgL/view?usp=sharing
+Analysis report can be found here: https://drive.google.com/file/d/1bUi7znbMS6iRDTXdLj3wylXP6avQvHpa/view?usp=drive_link